Spring Boot User Registration and Login Example Tutorial

 • Dependencies: Web, JPA, MySQL, Thymeleaf, Security, Lombok

 Click on the Generate Project button.
-Now you can extract the downloaded ZIP file and import it into your favorite IDE.
+Next, you can extract and import the downloaded ZIP file into your favourite IDE.

 Here is the pom.xml file for your reference: